-This organization is dedicated to returning fish passage over Grand Coulee Dam, and the huge Chinook salmon known as "June Hogs" that used to spawn above the dam.
+This organization is dedicated to returning fish passage over Grand Coulee Dam on the Columbia River, and the huge Chinook Salmon known as "June Hogs" that used to spawn above the dam.

-HOGC is dedicated to raising the funds, through private donations, to make this dream a reality.
+HOGC is dedicated to raising the funds, through private donations, to make this possible.